readyready15728/surname-identifier/README.md

 I used the [surname database](https://surnames.behindthename.com) from the website [Behind the Name](https://www.behindthename.com) to achieve this goal.
-It is far from a perfect database and I had to do a lot of editing to get workable data for k-NN.
+It is far from a perfect database and I had to do a lot of editing to get workable data for *k*-NN.
 Some categories were simply too small to be considered for inclusion.
 Some categories are multi-ethnic and so would likely not allow reliable distinctions in edit distance as linguistic differences can be huge.
 The [African](https://surnames.behindthename.com/names/usage/african) category